Start Beating Yourself Up!

 Since making this shift, my confidence has increased.
 People are more willing to support us and help in our mission.
 I am more satisfied and happy in my work.
 I am focused on lifting, inspiring an elevating others instead of beating them.
 The only person I have to beat is myself.

-The author Spencer Horn, is President of Spencer Horn Solutions, LLC.
+The author Spencer Horn is the President of Altium Leadership.
 Other articles you may be interested in: Elevate Your Impact; Cure For The CEO Disease; How To Create Success From Failure; Increase Your Effectiveness As A Leader With Perception Science; How To Improve Your Leadership Under Pressure; One Reason We Struggle With Emotional Intelligence.